soda-collections-objects-data-literacy/WissKIBits_How-to-Tutorial/WissKIBits_Modul1/M1E1A_Mindmap_Objekt_en.md

 - distinguishes central concepts and events in a way that is understandable to people,
 - makes their relationships visible, and
 - serves as the basis for subsequent mapping to **CIDOC CRM**.

+> **Starting from the object**
+>
+> Our example is the computer game **The Legend of Zelda: A Link to the Past.**
+>
+> We use it to explore which concepts, events, and relationships may be relevant for describing a collection object and its context.
+>
+> **Remember:** The goal is not a complete data model.
+Start small and focus on what is relevant for understanding the object.

 ---